23 August 2007

-Mom would take all my decisions, in fact she did so many things for me – she almost made me a handicap!
-I was 24/7 under mom’s care.
+Mom would take all my decisions; in fact she did so many things for me——she almost made me a handicap!
 She would sense dangers miles and hours ahead.
+I was 24/7 under Mom’s care.

 Father and Son